Loriowar/comindivion/README.md

 sudo certbot certonly --webroot --webroot-path /opt/webapp/comindivion/static/ --renew-by-default -d <FULL_DOMAIN_NAME_OF_YOUR_PRODUCTION_SERVER>
 ```

-After this you obtain fullchain and privkey for ssl.
+After this you obtain a fullchain and privkey for ssl.

 Finally, you can configure you elixir application for using https.
-Or you can make a reverse-proxy with support of https and run your elixir app locally using simple http protocol.
+Or you can make a reverse-proxy with support of https/wss and run your elixir app locally using simple http/ws protocol.
 Anyway, here you better know your available resources and aims.

 ## Integration with Google Analytics
 This is extremely simple.
 Set the env variable `GA_IDENTIFIER` for a production server.
 In case of the previously described